Propaganistas/Laravel-Phone/UPGRADING.md

 # Upgrading

+## From <5.3 to >=5.3

+The internal dependency `giggsey/libphonenumber-for-php` is now substituted by `giggsey/libphonenumber-for-php-lite`.

+`libphonenumber-for-php-lite` is a lightweight drop-in replacement for `libphonenumber-for-php`, significantly reducing the package size being pulled in. `libphonenumber-for-php-lite` excludes geolocation, carrier information and short number info.

+This is a non-breaking change for functionality provided by `Laravel-Phone`.
+However, if you have defined a macro, please review your code and if needed require `giggsey/libphonenumber-for-php` as an explicit dependency in your project.

 ## From 4.x to 5.x

 The package now minimally requires PHP 8.0 and Laravel 9.0.
 It also supports Laravel 10.